KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |dropout layers	   | the status of the dropout layers, shown in the GAmodel.py.               |
 |trainable layers  | the status of the top 10% ImageNet layers, shown in the GAmodel.py.      |

 Here is a note on formatting of floats.
 For some of the runs, for example GArun_27, the GAfinal_confusion_matrix.png showed 1 error, which is in the ‘test missed’ column.
 Meanwhile, the ‘test acc’ column shows a note about the results of the GAFinalTestResults.txt.
 In these runs, the final class-wise breakdown showed 100% in all categories.
 This is due to formatting of floats.
-I could have changed the call to sklearn.metrics.classification_report, which produces the final class-wise breakdown, so that 4 decimals, or so, were used, but I did not bother to do that.
+I could have changed the code perhaps, which produces the final class-wise breakdown, so that 4 decimals, or so, were used, but I did not bother to do that.
 Also, seeing 100% anywhere in metrics in the machine learning world is, of course, a mark of over-fitting.
-I do not believe that we have that problem here.
+I do not believe that is a problem here.

 Generally, in C. and D. training runs below, the dropout layers made the model run consistently longer.
 In the B. training runs, where 10% of the ImageNet weights were being trained, I do not see an improvement over the A. runs.
 However, in D., with both dropouts and 10% training of ImageNet weights, I see the best combination.

-The training details.
+The training results.
 A.	The last good version, with no dropouts and no trainable ImageNet layers.
  <img src="../images/results_a.png" alt="result group a." width="624" height="209">